ricrocha82/metagenomics/README.md

 This repository contains a comprehensive metagenomic analysis pipeline designed for the study of viruses and prokaryotes in environmental or human/animal samples.
 The pipeline is also implemented in Nextflow, making it scalable, reproducible, and easy to deploy on various computing environments.

-- Metagenomics analysis pipeline (can be implemented using bash or SLURM jobs)
+- [Metagenomics analysis pipeline](https://github.com/ricrocha82/metagenomics/tree/main/metaG_code): (can be implemented using bash or SLURM jobs)
-- Nextflow pipeline: pre-processing samples, R/Python for statistical analysis
+- [Nextflow pipeline](https://github.com/ricrocha82/metagenomics/tree/main/nextflow): pre-processing samples, R/Python for statistical analysis
 - Command line for each processing steps are described in below.